OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/helix-alm.md

 # Pre-requisites
 ## User privileges

 * Create one user for Helix ALM System, dedicated to OpsHub Integration Manager.
 User should not be used to do any operations from system's user interface.
 * User should not be used to create or update any entities from Helix ALM user interface.
-For help on how to add user, please refer [[#add-user|Add User]] in appendix.
-For help on how to assign user to groups, please refer [[#giving-user-privileges|Assign User Privileges]] in the appendix.
+For help on how to add user, please refer [Add User](#add-user) in appendix.
+For help on how to assign user to groups, please refer [Assign User Privileges](#giving-user-privileges) in the appendix.

 ## Custom field
 One special field is required on the entity that is being synchronized to Helix ALM.
 This must be set up so that the integration status of each item can be tracked:

 | **Property Name** | **Type** | **Size** |
 |-------------------|----------|----------|
 | OH_Last_Update    | String   | 255      |

-For more details on adding custom fields, refer [[#custom-fields|Custom fields]] in appendix section.
+For more details on adding custom fields, refer [Custom fields](#custom-fields) in appendix section.

 ## Other prerequisites
 * Helix ALM SOAP CGI and Helix ALM REST API Server must be installed to communicate with Helix ALM Server.
 Refer to [Installing Helix ALM SOAP CGI](https://help.perforce.com/helix-alm/helixalm/current/sdk/Content/SDK/GettingStarted.htm) and [Installing Helix ALM Rest API Server](https://help.perforce.com/helix-alm/helixalm/current/restapi/Content/RESTAPI/InstallingAPI.htm) for more details.

 # System Configuration